ShantiRoseCodes/aws_mle_project2/README.md

 ## Reflection

-The model seemed to perform very well as the plot showed that it was always within threshold.
-It was very easy to assume that the reason for this was insufficient data.
-However, in the process of putting this report together, it can be seen that there was an error in line 10 of my third lambda function which may have been responsible for the model's perfect performance.
+The model seemed to perform very well as the plot showed that it was always within threshold, however this is perhaps due to the lack of data.
+Further testing will be needed to show the model's true performance.